Housum/jdk/src/main/resources/resource/HashMap.md

      * programming practices that are already so slow that this makes
      * little difference.)
      *
+     * 因为TreeNodes的大小是一般的Node的两倍,所以
      * Because TreeNodes are about twice the size of regular nodes, we
-     * use them only when bins contain enough nodes to warrant use
+     * use them only when bins contain enough nodes to warrant（证明） use
      * (see TREEIFY_THRESHOLD).
 And when they become too small (due to
      * removal or resizing) they are converted back to plain bins.
 In
      * usages with well-distributed user hashCodes, tree bins are